 If you're going to take a vitamin D supplement, most experts recommend taking the D3 form of the vitamin, not the D2 form.

-The current recommendation is that people younger than 50 get 200 international units (I.U.) of vitamin D per day.
-400 international units per day is recommended for people aged 50-70, and 600 international units per day is recommended for people older than 70.
+The current recommendation is that all people get 600 international units (I.U.) of vitamin D per day, no matter how old they are.
 The typical multivitamin contains 400 international units of vitamin D.

 Foods rich in vitamin D: